WheatonCS/Lexos/test/test_suite/Statistics/Stats_Compare/README.md

 - War and Peace(no_punc&lowercase&no_digits): scrubbed

 Go to "STATS_Compare.ods" in folder ResultsToExpect for results.
-- The version of Intelligent Archive I used, the Segment by Character didn't work so that's why for the Mandarin documents the Intelligent Archive row is blank
+- In the version of Intelligent Archive I used, the Segment by Character didn't work so that's why for the Mandarin documents the Intelligent Archive row is blank